Bavli: History

+In early 1963, the municipality decided to pave Knesset HaGadol and Mishneh Streets with asphalt, east of Tosefta Street.
+In the mid-1960s, construction companies discovered the area due to its relatively low land prices and began widespread construction.
+The building quality was relatively high, with four-story buildings and larger apartments with elevators and attached parking spaces.
+The neighbourhood developed in terms of city connectivity and local service provision.
+In the late 1960s, the Dekel Center was established with 100 apartments, a commercial center with 17 shops, and a Dekel cinema with about 1,000 seats.
+On 12 March 1967, the city council decided to asphalt the remaining streets of the neighbourhood that had not yet been paved.
+On 19 May 1968, the city council decided to widen Yehuda HaMakabi Street and Bavli Street.

+In the mid-1980s, the southern part (Pa'amoni Street) was built to even higher standards, and the neighbourhood maintained its distinct character as a small neighbourhood for middle-to-high-class residents, although many families moved to more northern areas that offered larger apartments and taller residential towers.
+In the first decade of the 21st century, construction in the neighbourhood focused on luxury residential buildings overlooking the Ayalon River.

-Shikun Bavli was founded in 1957, and developed rapidly over the 1970s and 1980s.
-Due to its proximity to both the city center and the park, it is considered a mostly upper middle class neighborhood, with a majority of older couples and families living within the area.
+Due to its proximity to both the city center and the park, it is considered a mostly upper middle class neighbourhood, with a majority of older couples and families living within the area.
 The Jerusalem Post has called Bavli "one of the most iconic quarters of Tel Aviv", due in part to its enclosed nature.

 On its eastern border, the Ayalon River flows through an artificial channel along the Ayalon Freeway, diverted from its natural bed as a preventive measure against floods.
 It used to flow into the Mediterranean Sea north of Jaffa, but now, it discharges into the Yarkon River at the northeastern corner of the Bavli Quarter.